About One Good Tutorial

 If you found this resource useful during the preparation of your software’s documentation, you are encouraged — but not obligated — to mention it in your acknowledgments section.
 A suggested statement is:

-These materials were initially prepared following version beta of the One Good Tutorial software documentation checklist.
+These materials were initially prepared following version 1 of the One Good Tutorial software documentation checklist.

 If you discuss One Good Tutorial in a scholarly context, you should cite it.
-You are reading version 0.9.7 and its DOI is 10.5281/zenodo.18363061.
-Cite it with the following BibTeX entry:
+You are reading version 0.11.1 and its DOI is 10.5281/zenodo.18676709.
+Cite it with a BibTeX entry like this:

 author = {Williams, Peter K. G.},